GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Related Works

 \section{Related Works}

-\paragraph{Novel View Synthesis} Neural radiance field (NeRF) based methods model scenes as continuous volumetric fields optimized via differentiable rendering and are widely used for novel view synthesis \cite{mildenhall2021nerf, gu2020cascade}.
-However, their reliance on dense ray marching and neural networks incurs high computational cost and long optimization times \cite{barron2021mip}.
-As an explicit alternative, 3D Gaussian Splatting (3DGS) represents scenes using anisotropic Gaussian primitives and performs rendering via efficient rasterization \cite{kerbl20233d}, enabling fast optimization and real-time or near--real-time rendering.
-Building on this representation, subsequent works have explored a broad range of extensions to enhance rendering quality and efficiency \cite{yu2024mip, fang2024mini}, as well as to support large-scale \cite{kerbl2024hierarchical, su2025hug}, dynamic \cite{luiten2024dynamic, duan20244d}, and sparse-view scenes \cite{chen2024mvsplat, zhang2025transplat}.
+\paragraph{Novel View Synthesis} Neural radiance field (NeRF)-based methods model scenes as continuous volumetric fields optimized via differentiable rendering and have been widely used for novel view synthesis~\cite{mildenhall2021nerf, gu2020cascade}, but incur high computational cost due to dense ray marching and neural network evaluations~\cite{barron2021mip}.
+As an efficient alternative, 3D Gaussian Splatting (3DGS) represents scenes using anisotropic Gaussian primitives and performs rendering via rasterization~\cite{kerbl20233d}, enabling fast optimization and real-time performance.
+Building on this representation, subsequent works have advanced rendering quality and efficiency~\cite{yu2024mip, fang2024mini}, and broadened its applicability to large-scale~\cite{kerbl2024hierarchical, su2025hug}, dynamic~\cite{luiten2024dynamic, duan20244d}, and sparse-view scenarios~\cite{chen2024mvsplat, zhang2025transplat}.

-\paragraph{Gaussian Splatting for Surface Reconstruction} To explicitly extract surface geometry from Gaussian splatting representations, a line of work reformulates Gaussian primitives into surface-oriented representations.
-SuGaR is among the earliest works to explicitly target mesh extraction from optimized 3DGS representations \cite{guedon2024sugar}.
-It introduces a surface-alignment regularizer that encourages Gaussians to form a well-distributed, locally surface-tangent configuration, and derives an approximate distance function from the Gaussian density to sample surface points and reconstruct meshes efficiently via Poisson surface reconstruction \cite{kazhdan2006poisson}.
-Planar-based formulations further reinterpret anisotropic Gaussians as locally planar primitives, enabling unbiased rendering of depth and normals and facilitating the integration of geometric constraints at the representation level \cite{chen2024pgsr}.
-More broadly, a number of subsequent works similarly constrain Gaussian primitives to locally planar or disk-like configurations, enabling them to better adhere to underlying surfaces for accurate geometry reconstruction \cite{huang20242d, yang2025introducing, zhang2025quadratic}.
-In parallel, recent work targets transparent surface reconstruction by learning transparency attributes to handle strong view-dependent appearance and geometric ambiguities~\citep{li2025tsgs}.
+\paragraph{Gaussian Splatting for Surface Reconstruction} To explicitly recover surface geometry from Gaussian splatting, prior work reformulates Gaussian primitives into surface-oriented representations.
+SuGaR~\cite{guedon2024sugar} introduces a surface-alignment regularizer that encourages Gaussians to form locally surface-tangent configurations, and derives an approximate distance function for efficient mesh extraction via Poisson reconstruction~\cite{kazhdan2006poisson}.
+Planar-based formulations reinterpret anisotropic Gaussians as locally planar primitives, enabling unbiased depth and normal rendering and facilitating geometry-aware constraints~\cite{chen2024pgsr}.
+More generally, subsequent works constrain Gaussians to planar or disk-like configurations to better adhere to underlying surfaces~\cite{huang20242d,yang2025introducing,zhang2025quadratic}.
+In parallel, recent approaches address transparent surface reconstruction by learning transparency attributes to handle view-dependent appearance and geometric ambiguities~\citep{li2025tsgs}.